Hepeviridae: Evolution

 This has been studied by examining the ORF1 and the capsid proteins.
-The ORF1 protein appears to be related to members of the Alphatetraviridae - a member of the "Alpha-like" super-group of viruses - while the capsid protein is related to that of the chicken astrovirus capsid - a member of the "Picorna-like" supergroup.
+The ORF1 protein appears to be related to members of the Alphatetraviridae – a member of the "Alpha-like" super-group of viruses – while the capsid protein is related to that of the chicken astrovirus capsid – a member of the "Picorna-like" supergroup.
 This suggests that a recombination event at some point in the past between at least two distinct viruses gave rise to the ancestor of this family.
-This recombination event occurred at the junction of the structural and non structural proteins.
+This recombination event occurred at the junction of the encoding regions of the structural and non-structural proteins.

 Life cycle

 Entry into the host cell is achieved by attachment of the virus to host receptors, which mediates clathrin-mediated endocytosis.
 Replication follows the positive stranded RNA virus replication model.
-Positive stranded rna virus transcription is the method of transcription.
+Positive-stranded RNA virus transcription is the method of transcription.
 Translation takes place by leaky scanning.
 Human, pig, wild boar, monkey, cow, sheep, camel some rodents, bat and chicken serve as the natural host.
 Transmission routes are zoonosis and fomite.